 This phrase suggests that the person who dies by suicide is criminal.
 Criminals commit crimes.
 An individual who dies by suicide should not be placed in the same category.
 Instead, say “died by suicide.”
 This demonstrates respect for both the individual and their loved ones.

-Words have the power to influence and shape the world.
+Language has the power to influence and shape the world.
 You have power.
 Be a positive influence and choose to fight stigma instead of contributing to the toxicity.